 I have a confession to make.
 I’ve just started working here and I don’t know half of what this museum contains.
 Less than half.
 Even less than that.
 But apparently, that’s okay, because according to curator Colin Harding it would be impossible for one person to know it all.
 If what’s on display in the museum is anything to go by, the rest is well worth investigating.

-In an attempt to get an overview of the three-million-plus objects that live here, I went on a tour around our Collections and Research Centre on my lunch break.
+In an attempt to get an overview of the 3-million-plus objects that live here, I went on a tour around our Collections & Research Centre on my lunch break.

 Colin stressed that the collection here belongs to everyone (“you don’t need a letter of introduction from your MP”), and that there is no charge to access the Insight rooms, but, because some of the objects are hundreds of years old, and fragile with it, there needs to be a balance between access and preservation.